 - a signed University of Toronto Expense Reimbursement form

-If you are being reimbursed from other sources in addition to this $400 U of T Scarborough Graduate Student Travel Grant, please work with your U of T Scarborough departmental Business Officer to coordinate a single expense claim before submitting it to the Office of the Vice-Principal Research.
-It is always good practice to have your Business Officer review each travel grant before submitting to the Office of the Vice-Principal Research.
+If you are being reimbursed from other sources in addition to this $400 U of T Scarborough Graduate Student Travel Grant, please work with your U of T Scarborough departmental Business Officer to coordinate a single expense claim before submitting it to the OVPRI.
+It is always good practice to have your Business Officer review each travel grant before submitting to the OVPRI.

 Please keep a copy of your travel grant application form and expense reimbursement on file.
-Once your documentation has been reviewed by the departmental Business Officer and signed by your supervisor, please submit it to Kristine Peruzzi in room AA427, Arts and Administration Building for signing by the Vice-Principal Research.
+Once your documentation has been reviewed by the departmental Business Officer and signed by your supervisor, please submit it to Kristine Peruzzi in room AA427, Arts and Administration Building for the signature of the Vice-Principal Research & Innovation (VPRI).